St Georges Church of England School

 View Project

-The iconic Albert Sloman Library at the University of Essex is situated in the heart of the campus.
-C
+The refurbishment of the iconic ‘brutalist’ Albert Sloman Library at the University of Essex is situated in the heart…

 Case study